Omoyele Sowore: Election result

-Muhammdu Buhari of the All Progressives Congress (APC), polled 15,191,847 votes to win while his main contender, Atiku Abubakar of the People's Democratic Party got 11,264,977 votes to come second.
+Muhammadu Buhari of the All Progressives Congress (APC), polled 15,191,847 votes to win while his main contender, Atiku Abubakar of the People's Democratic Party got 11,264,977 votes to come second.
 Sowore came fifth with 33,953 votes ahead of other new entrants to the race like Fela Durotoye of the Alliance for New Nigeria (ANN), who polled 16,779, and Kingsley Moghalu of the Young Democratic Party (YPP), who garnered 21,886 votes.

 On 1 March 2022, Sowore announced his intention to run for president in the 2023 Nigerian general election.

 Personal life

-Sowore and his family have been residents of Haworth, New Jersey.
+Sowore and his family have been residents of Haworth, New Jersey, United States.

-In September 2021 it was reported that Sowore's younger brother had been shot dead by herdsmen or kidnappers in Edo state.
+In September 2021, it was reported that Sowore's younger brother had been shot dead by herdsmen or kidnappers in Edo state.

+Justice Ijeoma Ojukwu of the Abuja division of the Federal High Court barred Sowore from travelling outside Abuja in October 2019.
+According to Sowore, the restriction prevented him from attending his brother’s burial.